Durham University2015 League Table Ranking 5

 - The UK Quality Assurance Agency external review praised the university’s comprehensive approach to defining and developing research-led teaching.

-- Ranked 20th globally for employer reputation in the 2012 QS World University League Rankings following an extensive survey of 25,000 organisations across the world.
+- Ranked in the top 25 globally for employer reputation in the 2013 QS World University League Rankings following an extensive survey of 25,000 organisations across the world.

 - 96% of our undergraduates successfully complete their degree – one of the highest completion rates in the UK.

-- 90% of our staff are carrying out research that of international quality (RAE 2008).
+- 90% of our staff are carrying out research that is of international quality (RAE 2008).

 - Durham is among the Top 20 institutions in the UK for research income, despite being one of the smallest.

 - Leading staff have been awarded Fellowship of Royal Society, and Fellowship of the British Academy as well as many other bodies which recognise scholarly excellence.

 - English, History, Mathematics, Chemistry, Geography, Theology and Religion, and Archaeology.

 - Durham attracts the high quality students, bucking the trends for recruitment in areas such as Modern Languages, Business and Biological & Biomedical Sciences.

 - A wide range of support services, including student financial support, Careers, Employability and Enterprise Cenre, Durham University Service for Students with Disabilities and the University Nursery.